Why Entrepreneurs Should Fire Themselves as Employees

 The employee is paid to do whilst the director is paid to think.
 The shareholder invests money or time into the business so that the money works for them rather than working for money.
 An employee works for money in exchange for time.

-For you to build a business that is sustainable, which one day you will get dividends as a shareholder, you have to get yourself fired.
+For you to build a sustainable business, which one day you will get dividends as a shareholder, you have to get yourself fired.
 Donald Trump says it best, “you are fired.”
 Robert Kiyosaki, explains these principles nicely in the cash flow quadrant book.

 You have to stop being self-employed and become a business owner.
 Remember being employed or self-employed means, if something were to happen to you, God forbid, you would lose all your income.
 Whereas a business owner or an investor gets passive income, your business generates income for you even if you don’t wake up.